IamB3ST/MyCourses/README.md

 # MyCourses

-This repo is created to record the notes and projects of courses I have taken.
-These courses includ both Rutgers Register Courses and Online Public Courses.
+This repo is created to record the HWs, assignments and projects of courses I have taken at Rutgers.

 ## Rutgers Courses List
 ### Computer Science